 Trevor has received specialized training in Bowen Family Systems, Gestalt, Group, Relationship, Cognitive Behavioural Therapy, Conflict Resolution, Brief Solution Focus, Critical Incident Stress Management, and EMDR therapy.
+He has had the incredible opportunity to train with masters in the field of counselling psychology and sexuality including Tony Robbins, Bill O'Hanlon, David Deida, John Gottman, Harville Hendrix, Bianca Rucker, Michaela Boehm, Duane O'Kane and Satyen Raja.
 I highly encourage you to have a look at some of Trevor's media interviews to get a sense of his approach and personality.
 Trevor founded CoreQuest Counselling Group in North Vancouver in 1996 and lead a team of registered counsellors for over 10 years all of whom specialized in marriage and couples counselling.
 He is one of few male counselors on the north shore who have been working specifically with couples for over 20 years.

 Originally from Toronto, Ontario, Trevor moved to North Vancouver in 1995 and has worked for a number of social service agencies over the years including Cameray Counselling Centre, Family Services of Greater Vancouver, North Shore Family Services, Richmond Youth Service Agency, & W. J. Stemaschuk.
 His work In these positions involved supporting children, youth, parents, families, individuals, and couples.
 Trevor has also been very active with Clearmind International Institute which is a personal development organization that offers experiential workshops combining the principles of 'A Course in Miracles'® with psychology and spirituality.
 He is a teacher, lecturer and workshop facilitator there.